danielcgiraldo/metromap/AWS_deploy.md

 ```

 Now if you go to your Elastic IP on your browser it should show the app!

+> It may be necessary to modify the allowed hosts setting in the Django settings file.

 [Back to Table of Contents](#table-of-contents)